C# List Class: Learn All You Need to Know About List in C#

 Reference MSDN: List<T> Class

-This article demonstrates the basics of the generic List<T> in C#, including its methods and properties.
-Here, we also learned how to add, insert, delete, find, search, sort, and reverse items in the generic List.
+In this article, We learned how to add, insert, delete, find, search, sort, and reverse items in the generic List.

 Recommended Articles: